 At its core, Hellbound looks at the human condition, both the good and the ugly.
 Whether it’s how one takes care of personal responsibility or how people treat one another, there are many factors that come into play as to what influences those life decisions.

 Faith and religion (adherence to or lack thereof) are certainly a major influence for many people.
 And Hellbound offers up an example of faith at its most fanatical and cultish.
 It’s an idea that can apply to other aspects of daily life other than religion including cults of celebrity or politics.
-Two things that have certainly become sources of less-than-righteous behaviors.
+Two things that have certainly become sources of less-than-righteous behaviors in today’s real world.

 One of the fascinating things about Hellbound is that it is a subversive look at devotion that never trends in the direction you might expect.
 Looking at the position of faith and religion in our world through a lens that doesn’t necessarily pass judgement one way or the other.